pranavdurai10/pranavdurai10/README.md

 Hi, I'm Pranav Durai, a Computer Vision Engineer at Big Vision LLC.
 I'm also a passionate Quantum AI Researcher!

-I travelled 1000s of kilometers on my motorcycle, exploring nature to find myself.
+I travelled 1000s of kilometers on my motorcycle to explore nature and find myself.

 I'm an ardent Apple Fan and have been following the company since 2010.